 - Your study is an ECHO-wide cohort analysis proposal that has been approved through the ECHO Publications Program, or an ECHO Opportunities and Infrastructure Fund proposal approved through the ECHO OIF Program.
 Studies funded by ECHO are eligible for targeted and untargeted analysis of only biological samples.

-- ECHO-wide and OIF supported projects are managed through the ECHO program and do not require an additional application for HHEAR services.
+- ECHO-wide and OIF supported projects are managed through the ECHO program and don't require an additional application for HHEAR services.
 ECHO cohorts may be eligible for cohort specific analyses through NIEHS, NHLBI, or NCI support through a HHEAR application.

 - Email email@example.com for more information on the ECHO Publications Program.
 Email firstname.lastname@example.org for more information on the ECHO OIF Program.

-3. You are eligible to apply for an NIH grant at your home institution, with authority to commit to documentation such as the Material Transfer Agreement, Data Submission Agreement, and Data Sharing Plan.
+3. You are eligible to apply for an NIH grant at your home institution, and you have the authority to commit to documentation such as the Material Transfer Agreement, Data Submission Agreement, and Data Sharing Plan.

 If you believe you are eligible for HHEAR services, please go to How to Apply for information on submitting an application.